tobynance/tri_image/README.md

 ```

 To make a complicated video with variable speed and side-by-side comparisons:
-run `make_video.py`, then copy the 1st hundred images into a folder named *1*, then images 100-499 into a folder named *2*,
+run `make_video.py` (which is just a hacked together script, not at all polished), then copy the 1st hundred images
+into a folder named *1*, then images 100-499 into a folder named *2*,
 and the rest into a folder named *3*.
 Then, run: